SvenDowideit/library-worktest/README.md

 1. In implementing /borrow/:bookId, I've changed the API response to return the updated book object.
 This is then used to cause the page to update.
    - of course, this is kinda wrong, as we can't mutate the _books...
+2. I've changed useData to also return the set() function, and have exported request to make the borrow toggle API call consistent.